New Jersey Occupational Exposure Lawyers

 - Lead particles

-If you have ever been employed in a place where these toxins are pervasive, you may have inhaled them, or had them come in contact with your skin.
+If you have ever been employed in a place where these toxins are pervasive, you may have inhaled them or had them come in contact with your skin.

-Obtaining Workers’ Compensation for Occupational Exposure
+Obtaining Workers’ Compensation for occupational exposure

 If you believe that you were exposed to harmful contaminants on the job, you should report the exposure to your employer.
 This should prompt an immediate investigation.
 Your employer should notify its insurance carrier immediately so that an injury report can be filed with the State of New Jersey.

 In order to collect benefits for occupational exposure, your disability must have been caused by the specific work you performed or the environment where you worked.
-If your body is merely deteriorated due to the natural aging process, you are not eligible for Workers’ Compensation.
+If your body has merely deteriorated due to the natural aging process, you are probably not eligible for Workers’ Compensation.
 However, if multiple causes contribute to your disability, you may still have a viable claim.
-For example, if you are a firefighter and have been exposed to dangerous amounts of smoke on a regular basis, you may still qualify for Workers’ Compensation even if you also smoke cigarettes.
+For example, if you are a firefighter and have been exposed to dangerous amounts of smoke on a regular basis, you may still qualify for Workers’ Compensation, even if you also smoke cigarettes.